KennyProgrammer/Force/README.md

 **If some binary is missing that popup the error message let me know.**

 ### Documentation
-You can read new documentation how install and work with engine, how write scripts and make games [here](https://danil-dukhovenko.gitbook.io/force/).
+The [official documentation](https://danil-dukhovenko.gitbook.io/force/) about how install and work with **Force**, how write scripts and make games its now on **Force official home**.

+The [script reference](https://danil-dukhovenko.gitbook.io/force/force-scripting-api) of every class that you can use in scripting is also available and growing every release.

 ## Additional Information